-- 1. Fix the real or dummy shaft tube into the H Bracket so shaft is in place. - 2.
-Slide the A Shaft Clamp casting onto the shaft tube - If necessary, use the 'Opener' If the shaft clamp does not slide easily onto the shaft tube, remove bolt (C) and screw it into the adjacent, threaded hole see more discussion about the OPENER in the section on Assembly of the Drive Unit.
-Note there are total of 5 of such 'Opener' holes on the 'A' Bracket each to open the casting to get it onto the Shaft tube or Strut tubes.
+- 1. Fix the real or dummy Shaft Tube into the H Bracket so shaft is in place. - 2.
+Slide the A Shaft Clamp casting onto the Shaft Assembly - ➤ If necessary, use the 'Opener' If the Shaft Clamp does not slide easily over the Shaft Assembly, remove bolt C and screw it into the adjacent threaded hole see more discussion about the OPENER in the section on assembly of the Drive Unit.
+Note there are total of 5 of such 'Opener' holes on the A Bracket each to open the casting to get it onto the Shaft Tube or Strut Tubes.